Eating Healthy in Cuba, the Country of Scarcity

 Beans/Frijoles are everywhere in Cuba.
 They’re delicious and nutritious!

-Onions are similar to garlic, but can cheaper during high season.
+Onions are sold similarly to garlic but tend to be cheaper during their high season.
 I bought an entire healthy wreath for $3.

 Eggs are only legally sold in a number of places, sometimes.
 So when you see someone carrying eggs, ask them where they got their eggs and run to make that line!

 The key to finding items while you’re in Cuba is patience, money, endurance, and getting out there.
 In Cuba internet is limited, and updated information about Cuba is rarely posted online.
-Talk to your neighbors, co-workers, roommates, professors, host family and local expats.
+Talk to your neighbors, co-workers, roommates, professors, host family and local expats to find the markets near you.
 Get to know your neighborhood by walking around on foot.

-Talking to people and walking around, is the best way to discover what your neighborhood has to offer.
+Talking to people and walking outside, is the best way to discover what your neighborhood has to offer.
 This may not come naturally to us folks raised dependent on cars and the internet.
 But this is the Cuban way.
-Once I wrestled Cuba’s learning curve for eating healthy, I was amazed at how little I really needed.
-And I grew a special appreciation for the little things I had once taken for granted back home.
+Once I wrestled Cuba’s learning curve for eating healthy, I was amazed at how much I could do with so little!
+And I grew a special appreciation for the luxuries I had once taken for granted back home.